vsislab/Controllable_XGating/README.md

 ```

 ## Training
-Acutally, training in this repository is divided into two steps:
+Actually, training in this repository is divided into two steps:
 1. Train a global pos generator and extract the global postag features.
 ```python
 cd pos_src/